ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 REVERSE HYPEREXTENSION (ALL LEVELS)

-Notes: Lay face down over any stable surface and drive the lifting of the leg by first contracting the glutes and then allowing the low back to take over from there.
+Exercise notes: Lay face down over any stable surface and drive the lifting of the leg by first contracting the glutes and then allowing the low back to take over from there.

 As you can see, it’s entirely possible to get a complete total body workout even if you have no workout equipment at all.
-If you’re stuck without access to the gym for a month at a time, this complete routine will help make sure you don’t have to leave the gains behind!
+If you’re stuck without access to the gym for a month at a time, this complete bodyweight training routine will help make sure you don’t have to leave the gains behind!

 - It is totally possible to get a complete total body workout at home with no equipment.
 Since some people might not have access to a gym, I’ve created not just one home workout, but a complete month long bodyweight routine you can do at home.